cdAdenutsi/LNUQNet/README.md

 * data/

-  * All 12 datasets used.
+  * Contains the 12 datasets used for model development and evaluation

+* figures/

+  * RBHS_framework.png
+  * cnn_architecture.png
+  * depthwise_self_attention.png

 * requirements.txt – Python dependencies required to run the notebooks

 ---